respawn-app/FlowMVI/README.md

 ### Android support:

 No more subclassing `ViewModel`.
-Use `StoreViewModel` instead and inject stores directly.
+Use `StoreViewModel` instead and make your business logic multiplatform.

 ```kotlin
 val module = module {